Intermesh/groupoffice-docs/using/filters.rst

 For example you've defined a custom field "Education" and you want to show all "Software engineers" you can easily do this with a custom filter.

+Other useful examples:

+- Find all upcoming birthdays
+- Find all contacts with invoices with the "Has links to.." and then select invoice.
+- Find contacts with recent comments

 Here's a screenshot of the address book:

 .. figure:: /_static/using/filters/filters.png